| Title: | Score Matching Estimation by Automatic Differentiation |

 For example, many different transformations of the simplex (i.e. compositional data) are possible (Appendix A.3, Scealy et al. 2024).
 Hyvärinen divergences that use the sphere, obtained from the simplex by a square root, have different behaviour to Hyvärinen divergence using Euclidean space obtained from the simplex using logarithms (Scealy et al. 2024).
 The estimator for the latter does not apply logarithms to the observations, in fact the estimator involves only polynomials of the observed compositions (Scealy et al. 2024).

-The variety of estimator behaviour available through different transformations was a major motivator for this package as each transformation has different ,
+The variety of estimator behaviour available through different transformations was a major motivator for this package as each transformation has different , and , and without automatic differentiation, implementation of the score matching estimator in each case would require a huge programming effort.

 Hyvärinen A (2005).